This guide will show you how to convert your custom csv or excel spreadsheet into something that can be easily imported into Koinly.

 Once you are happy to add your own data into it, simply delete the sample data rows and enter your own.
 To import the file into Koinly go to the Transactions page, then click on Add Transactions > Import from File.
 Select the wallet you want to import into or create a new one and upload the file.
 If there are any errors in your file you will see them on the next screen.

 If you need to import the same file again, this can be done without worrying about duplicates.
 Our system will use the 'txhash' field to ignore already imported entries.
 If this field is missing we will calculate a unique hash based on the row values and the row index.

 Importing an Excel file (XLS, XLSX)

-Koinly can handle these files too but if you get encounter some errors (due to encoding etc) just export the file to csv (make sure its not tab or colon delimited!).
+Koinly can handle these files too but if you get encounter some errors (due to encoding etc) just export the file to csv (make sure it is comma delimited!).

 Only the dot . decimal separator is supported.
-If you have omma separated valued please change them to dot separated. ex.
+If you have comma separated valued please change them to dot separated. ex.
 0,50 is bad - 0.50 is good!

 Net worth amount & Currency: